sarah-j-lancaster/animations/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Docs:

-These animations are data driven + content driven,
-The base of the system is a group of composable self-contained animation groups which are designed to live together in a frame and can be sequenced together to make a carousel-like animation.

-### Animations

-Animations have some customisation in terms of props (timing, colour, content, size etc.) and can complete an entire cycle of animating (eg. delay, fade in, wait, fade out).
-Animations use the framer-motion library to manage transforms, using both the motion components and the hooks.

-Future improvements: Error handling - some animations have minimum times to fully execute as their fade-ins and outs take a certain amount of time.
-This is not currently handled in the components.
-Extracting common patterns for calculating transforms (eg. an arc).
-Storybook - Would be great to test the limits of the animations and produce documentation about their content limits (eg. max chars for a TextWordMotion component inside an InfoFrame).
-Reduce motion handling for the solar arc component (possible refactor to use tranform rather than rotate so it can share code with other 'arcing components').
-Unit testing.
-Standardisation of defaults (remove magic numbers, named defaults for transition times in animations).

-## Data + state management

-Data is read from a config object (perhaps in the future coming from CMS +/ infographics endpoint as it is custom user data) and passed into a sequence player which will render frames based on config data - the duration and the frame type.
-The sequence player also maintains the state for when to display the reusable CTA animation after the animation frames are finished.

-Future improvements: As the data is personalised, it needs to be fetched from external services, it would be great to add MSW to simulate this call and make a more realistic flow.
-Visual animation info could come from a CMS (colors, sizes etc.)

-## Layout

-In our design we have 7 unique animation components (for example the solar arc component which rotates and colour changes over a duration and also changes opacity) and two layout types where the animations are composed together in a frame.
-For now, the layouts are fairly content tolerant, using a combination of flex boxes and absolute positioning with sizes from the data config.
-I have restricted the page width to be sm for the demo as it fits the design better but the layout is fully responsive (remove max-w-sm in page to test responsive layout).

-This layout choice (the two frames) is the simplest solution for now and allows no customisation beyond modifying the content (eg. changing size of SolarArc ball, using 5 albums etc.), in the future, it could be possible to compose the layout, mix and match the animations and layers via the config also.

-## A11y

-Reduced motion : The animation does not run at all in this flow if a user prefers reduced motion, and only the final frame is statically rendered with the user data, this is currently also handled by the player.
-The animated text div’s are replaced by normal text and in the animated branch.
-Zoom: Layout is preserved on zoom.
-Screen reader: As the animation is not controlled by the user, a sr-only aria live element is used to tell the user whats going on and then after they've reached the end they can continue through the page.
-Aria-labels and aria-hidden attributes are used to account for the broken up html caused by the animations.
-All of the non-text only elements are aria hidden for now.

-## Testing

-Short on time, I've gone light on tests, only some very light unit tests on the Sequence player, in a real context there would be more testing, in both jest and storybook, I could speed up dev time by generating them with integrated AI like Cline but in this context it would just create a review burden.

-### Other assets/packages

-Test album data generated with chat GPT, font is Archivo Narrow and I SIL Open Font License, Version 1.1, using react-icons for the chevrons in the swipe animations for simplicity.
+Then open [http://localhost:3000](http://localhost:3000) in your browser to see the result.

+---

+## 📄 Docs

+These animations are **data-driven + content-driven**.

+The base of the system is a group of composable, self-contained animation components designed to live together in a **frame**, and be sequenced to create a **carousel-like animation experience**.

+---

+### 🎞️ Animations

+Animations support customisation through props like:

+- Timing
+- Color
+- Content
+- Size

+Each animation completes a full cycle: **delay → fade in → wait → fade out or stay**.

+Animations use the **Framer Motion** library (`motion` components + hooks) for transform management.

+#### 🔧 Future Improvements

+- Error handling for minimum animation durations (e.g. fade-in/out).
+- Extract reusable transform patterns (e.g. arcs).
+- Add **Storybook** to test and document animation limits (e.g. max text in `TextWordMotion`).
+- Improve **reduced motion** handling in `SolarArc`.
+- Add **unit tests**.
+- Standardize animation defaults (remove magic numbers, define named constants for transitions).

+---

+## 🧠 Data + State Management

+- Data is read from a **config object**.
+- In the future, it may come from a CMS or `/infographics` endpoint.
+- A **SequencePlayer** renders frames based on type and duration.
+- It also manages when to display the reusable **CTA animation** after the sequence ends.

+#### 🔮 Future Improvements

+- Integrate **MSW** to mock data fetching and simulate realistic user flow.
+- Allow visual config (e.g. colors, sizes) to come from CMS.

+---

+## 🧱 Layout

+- There are **7 unique animation components** (e.g. `SolarArc` with rotation, color, opacity).
+- They are composed in **two layout types** ("frames").
+- Layout uses **flexbox + absolute positioning**, driven by config.
+- The demo restricts page width to `max-w-sm` for better fit — remove that to test full responsiveness.

+#### 🧩 Layout Philosophy

+The current 2-frame system is a minimal viable structure.
+It supports basic content changes (e.g. number of albums, solar arc size), but does **not yet support dynamic layout composition**.

+In the future, the layout could be **fully configurable**, with mix-and-match animations and layers via config.

+---

+## ♿ Accessibility (A11y)

+- **Reduced Motion**: When `prefers-reduced-motion` is enabled, no animation plays — only the final user frame is shown.
+This is handled in the SequencePlayer.
+- **Zoom**: Layout is preserved when zoomed.
+- **Screen Readers**:

+  - An `aria-live="polite"` **sr-only element** announces frame changes.
+  - `aria-label` and `aria-hidden` are used to help screen readers deal with animated text.
+  - Non-text visual elements are marked `aria-hidden`.

+---

+## 🧪 Testing

+Due to time constraints, only **light unit tests** were added to the `SequencePlayer`.

+> In a full project, there would be:
+>
+> - Jest + RTL tests
+> - Storybook component specs
+> - Possibly auto-generated tests using AI tools (e.g. Cline), but in this context that would create review overhead.

+---

+## 📦 Other Assets / Packages

+- Album data: Generated using ChatGPT.
+- Font: [Archivo Narrow](https://fonts.google.com/specimen/Archivo+Narrow) (SIL Open Font License 1.1).
+- Icons: [react-icons](https://react-icons.github.io/react-icons/) used for swipe chevrons (for simplicity).

+---